The Elephant Sanctuary exists to...

 Many of the elephants suffer long-term health and complex behavioral issues common to elephants that have spent their lives in captivity, such as tuberculosis, osteomyelitis, obesity, arthritis, and aggression.
 Because elephants have complex physical and social needs, successful outcomes are measured not only by the elephant’s physical health, but also their social, behavioral and psychological well-being.

 As a true sanctuary, The Elephant Sanctuary in Tennessee is closed to the public.
-The best way to see the elephants is by live-streaming EleCams, which can be viewed here at elephants.com.
+The best way to see the elephants is by our live-streaming EleCams, which can be viewed here at elephants.com.

 Education is a very important part of The Sanctuary’s mission.
 Through Distance Learning, The Sanctuary teaches hundreds of school and community groups around the world a respect for wildlife while learning about the crisis facing Asian and African elephants in captivity and in the wild.

 In the wild, elephants are migratory, walking miles each day.
 They form intricate family structures and grieve for their dead in a more-than-instinctive way.
 They show humor and express compassion.
-The Elephant Sanctuary’s mission is to give elephants the freedom they deserve.
+The Elephant Sanctuary’s mission is to give elephants the freedom of choice they deserve.

-The Sanctuary is a 501(c)(3) non-profit and is accredited by The Global Federation of Animal Sanctuaries, certified by the Association of Zoos & Aquariums and is licensed by the U.S. Department of Agriculture and the Tennessee Wildlife Resources Agency.
+The Sanctuary is a 501(c)(3) non-profit and is accredited by the Global Federation of Animal Sanctuaries and the Association of Zoos & Aquariums and licensed by the U.S. Department of Agriculture and the Tennessee Wildlife Resources Agency.

 Find answers to commonly raised questions about The Sanctuary, The Elephant Discovery Center, and The Sanctuary's Shop.READ OUR FAQS